Radico Khaitan' Q3 net profit up 40%

-New Delhi, Jan 28 (IANS) Spirit maker Radico Khaitan on Thursday reported 40 per cent rise in its consolidated net profit at Rs 84.08 crore during the quarter-ended December.
+New Delhi: Spirit maker Radico Khaitan on Thursday reported 40 per cent rise in its consolidated net profit at Rs 84.08 crore during the quarter-ended December.

 During the same period last year, the company had reported a net profit of Rs 59.74 crore.